My Home page My small classic microphone collection My classic Jaguar My TV/Radio ads

 If your finished result sounds "honky" then the ribbon is too tight and you're hearing a high resonant frequency from the ribbon.* See Dave Royer's comments above.

 If there is a lack of bass then maybe the ribbon is too loose.
-There is a method for setting the resonant freq of the ribbon therefore getting the tension right, I am developing a method for this, meantime trust your instincts, a little sag is ok as is a slight flattening of the corrugations as you install the ribbon.
-Without a true method it really is a question of what kinda looks right will be right.
-You're trying to get the resonant freq of the ribbon to around 30 - 40hz so that's obviously not a tight ribbon.
+There is a method for setting the resonant freq of the ribbon therefore getting the tension right, trust your instincts, a little sag is ok as is a slight flattening of the corrugations as you install the ribbon. it is a question of what kinda looks right will be right.
+You're trying to get the resonant freq of the ribbon to around 30 - 50hz so that's obviously not a tight ribbon.
+You can use an audio sine wave generator and feed the signal into the secondary of the mic transformer, observe the ribbon oscillating..especially as it reaches resonant frequency around 25 - 50hz.
+At some point the oscillations will be most obvious.
+This is where the resonant frequency is.
+Watch the Youtube video above for more.

 Links: